Protect yourself and your partners from getting HIV

 PrEP medication bottle and pill

-Learn about PrEP, a medication that HIV-negative people can take to help prevent them from getting HIV.
+Learn about PrEP.
+PrEP is a medication that HIV-negative people take to help prevent them from getting HIV.

-If you inject drugs, Syringe Services Programs (SSPs) across Oregon can help you get clean needles and support services.
+If you inject drugs, Syringe Services Programs (SSPs) provide sterile needles and other services.
+These programs are available across Oregon.

 Get free condoms

-Using condoms, lube, and dental dams during sex can help prevent HIV and other STI, like syphilis, gonorrhea, and chlamydia.
+Using condoms, lube, and dental dams during sex can help prevent HIV.
+These methods also help prevent other STI like syphilis, gonorrhea and chlamydia.
 Many local public health authorities across Oregon have free condoms available.

 Find your local health authority